eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 ‎

 ### The proof outline
-The proof consist of two parts.
+The proof consists of two parts.

 The first part of the proof is to establish why the limit $\lim_{n\to \infty}A_{n}(x)$ exists almost everywhere, we will show this by equating the limsup and liminf of $A_{n}(x)$ $$\lim_{n\to \infty}\sup A_{n}(x)=\lim_{n\to \infty}\inf A_{n}(x).$$